If I say the words “Irish potatoes” to you, what’s your first thought?

-I remember the first few St Patrick’s Day holidays after I got my driver’s license: The night before, I’d drive around to at least 3 or 4 grocery stores before finding one that had one last box of those delectable and horrendously addictive treats.
+I remember the first few St Patrick’s Day holidays after I got my driver’s license.
+The night before, I’d drive around to at least 3 or 4 grocery stores before finding one that had one last box of those delectable treats.

 Every year, I HAD to get my fix.

 And it was good.
 So so good.

 I may be an adult now (or masquerading as one at least) but these little balls of sweetness still own me.

 So interesting how so many seasons in our lives are defined by the different food traditions we have, right?